Am0rphous/CheatSheets/Git/Markdown Cheatsheet.md

 #````
 Code here..
 Remove hashtag above and below to make this work.
-We just need it for demonstration purposes
+We just need it for demonstration purposes Remove "open" at the top to auto close the section
 #````
 </details>
 ````